milinsolutions/RADAR-airspace-coordinate-verifier/README.md

 The most effective tools are often the simplest ones.
 RADAR required no server, no framework, no database, and no IT department involvement — yet it eliminated a genuine daily safety risk and halved QC workload.
 Choosing zero-dependency architecture was not a limitation but a deliberate design decision that made deployment instant and adoption frictionless.
 Domain expertise was the critical ingredient — understanding exactly how analysts work under time pressure during the 12:00–13:00 UTC window shaped every design decision from search behaviour to clipboard formatting.

+This project reinforced that operational improvements are not always driven by larger systems or more technology.
+Carefully observing repetitive workflows, understanding user behaviour, and removing friction at the right point can deliver disproportionate operational value.
+The best engineering solutions are often those that become almost invisible to the people who rely on them.

+## Architecture Framework

+Romanian AIP
+        │
+        ▼
+AIRAC Coordinate Database
+        │
+        ▼
+RADAR (Single HTML)
+     │         │
+     ▼         ▼
+ Analyst      QC
+ Search     Verification
+     │         │
+     └────┬────┘
+          ▼
+ Flight Planning System
 ---

 *Part of the **[Milin Solutions](https://milinsolutions.com)** portfolio.*